requiremind/requiremind.github.io/source/_posts/2013-05-26-riding-rails-4-along-with-mongoid-and-ruby-2-dot-0.md

 - mongoid
 ---

 You're not without knowing that Rails 4 is about to kick in in a few days (weeks?), are you?
-In a recent hobby project of mine: [6LOCK](https://github.com/Raindal/6lock) (still in construction), I tested out MongoDB, together with Mongoid (the ORM that comes in replacement of ActiveRecord for querying the MongoDB database) and other pretty cool stuff.
+In a recent hobby project of mine: [6LOCK](https://6lock.com), I tested out MongoDB, together with Mongoid (the ORM that comes in replacement of ActiveRecord for querying the MongoDB database) and other pretty cool stuff.
 As I had a great time using it
 I wanted to give it a try using the all new and shiny Rails 4 and Ruby 2.